- Never let children handle, play with, or light any fireworks without adult supervision.

 - at a special discharge location.

-- Consumer fireworks may be used only between 9:00 a.m. and 11:00 p.m. on most other days that are not holidays.
-On holidays (Memorial Day, Independence Day, Labor Day and New Year's Eve), fireworks may be used between 9:00 a.m. and midnight.
+- Consumer fireworks may be used only between 9 a.m. and 11 p.m. on most days that are not holidays.
+On holidays (Memorial Day, Independence Day, Labor Day and New Year's Eve), fireworks may be used between 9 a.m. and midnight.
 On June 29-30, July 1-3 and 5-9, fireworks can be discharged until two hours past sunset.
-Check with local officials to see when you can discharge fireworks, as local ordinances may further restrict usage.
+Check with local officials to see when fireworks can be discharged as local ordinances may further restrict usage.

 See above fact sheet for more on Indiana's fireworks laws and the penalties for violating them.
-Contact your local fire department if you have any questions about acceptable fireworks practices in your area.
+Contact the local fire department with any questions about acceptable fireworks practices in the area.

 Fireworks Application Section

-NOTICE - Please contact us if an Indiana fireworks vendor does not display or has been unable to provide a certificate of compliance.
-Call us at 317-232-1407 or e-mail Chris Clouse.
-Thank You.
+NOTICE - If an Indiana fireworks vendor does not display or has been unable to provide a certificate of compliance, please call the IDHS Division of Fire and Building Services at 317-232-1407 or e-mail Chris Clouse.

 Indiana Fire Marshal Jim Greeson - Fireworks Laws and Safety Tips

 Purchasing and Storing Fireworks

 (Back to Top)